Acid Neutralizer Filters

 It has Blue Tooth ability to program and monitor functions of the control valve from your phone or tablet as long as you are not farther than 30' away, and features traditional easy to service piston and seals that will need to be rebuilt about every 2 - 3 years depending on water quality.

 It is easy to do replace the piston and seals, requires no special tools and takes about 20 minutes.
-It also has a flow sensor that monitors usage and provides data on water usage and backwashes etc. It has 1" in and out pipe connectors, however it uses standard 27mm interior distributor tube, which works fine for most homes.
+It has 1" in and out pipe connectors, however it uses standard 27mm interior distributor tube, which works fine for most homes.